 KISA, Comments and observations for the forthcoming 52nd session of the UN Committee against Torture, April 2014, available in Greek at: http://bit.ly/1l2c0K3, pp. 39-40.

-Information from legal advisors of the Cyprus Refugee Council present at the interviews.
+&lt;sup>181 Information from legal advisors of the Cyprus Refugee Council present at the interviews.

 Information based by on cases reviewed the Cyprus Refugee Council.